-The hall is open only to Muslims and can fit up to 1,000 worshippers.
+The hall, which is open only to Muslims, can fit up to 1,000 worshippers.
 All visitors must wear long trousers or skirts and keep their shoulders covered.
 It's most convenient to get to the mosque by taxi.
 If you want to take the subway, it's about a 10-minute walk from Line 4's Caishikou station.

 18 Niu Jie, Beijing, 100053, China